syvwlch/KerbalScripts/README.md

 Also using this as an opportunity to learn some software development discipline using git, unit tests, logging, and, eventually, test driven development.

-Only dependency at the moment is KRPC: `pip install krpc`
+Check the pipfile for dependencies, but the only dependency at the moment is KRPC: `pip install krpc`